Australian Institute of Health and Welfare (2022) Youth justice, AIHW, Australian Government, accessed 29 May 2022.

 Some people aged 18 and over may also be supervised in the youth justice system.
 Depending on the jurisdiction, this may be because they were apprehended for a crime that was (allegedly) committed when they were 17 or younger, their existing supervision continues once they turn 18 (instead of being transferred to the adult correctional system), or a court determines that they should be detained in a youth justice facility due to their vulnerability or immaturity.

-Data on this page are taken from the AIHW’s Youth Justice National Minimum Data Set (AIHW 2021).
+Data on this page are taken from the AIHW’s Youth Justice National Minimum Data Set and includes information about young people in Australia who were under youth justice supervision during 2020–21 and recent trends (AIHW 2022).
 Numbers include young people of all ages (including those aged 18 and over) unless otherwise specified.
 Population rates are only calculated for people aged 10–17.

-Most (87%) young people under community-based supervision on an average day were serving a sentence, while most (68%) of those in detention were unsentenced.
+Most (84%) young people under community-based supervision on an average day were serving a sentence, while almost 3 in 4 (72%) of those in detention were unsentenced.

-Among the states and territories, rates of supervision for 10–17 year olds ranged from 9.0 per 10,000 on an average day in Victoria to 50 per 10,000 in the Northern Territory (Figure 1).
+Among the states and territories, rates of supervision for young people aged 10–17 years ranged from 7.3 per 10,000 on an average day in Victoria to 32 per 10,000 in the Northern Territory (Figure 1).

-This vertical bar chart shows that the rate of supervision among people aged 10–17 varied among the states and territories, ranging from 9.0 per 10,000 in Victoria to 50 per 10,000 in the Northern Territory.
-Rates of community-based supervision followed a similar pattern to all supervision, and ranged from 7.2 per 10,000 in Victoria to 41 per 10,000 in the Northern Territory.
-Rates of detention ranged from 1.9 per 10,000 in Victoria to 9.9 per 10,000 in the Northern Territory.
+This vertical bar chart shows that the rate of supervision among people aged 10–17 varied among the states and territories, ranging from 7.3 per 10,000 in Victoria to 32 per 10,000 in the Northern Territory.
+Rates of community-based supervision followed a similar pattern to all supervision, and ranged from 5.7 per 10,000 in Victoria to 20 per 10,000 in the Northern Territory.
+Rates of detention ranged from 1.5 per 10,000 in South Australia and Tasmania to 12 per 10,000 in the Northern Territory.

 Many vulnerable young people under youth justice supervision are also involved with other services.
 Data are available on young people’s involvement with: youth justice and alcohol and other drug treatment services; and youth justice and child protection.